-The 61st session of the Commission for Social Development (CSocD61) will take place from 6th to 15th February 2022 in a hybrid (in-person and digital) format and will address the following Priority Theme: Inclusive and resilient recovery from COVID-19 for sustainable livelihood, well-being, and dignity for all: eradicating poverty and hunger in all its forms and dimensions to achieve the 2030 agenda.
+The 61st session of the Commission for Social Development (CSocD61) has taken place from 7th to 16th February 2023 in a hybrid (in-person and digital) format addressed the following Priority Theme: Inclusive and resilient recovery from COVID-19 for sustainable livelihood, well-being, and dignity for all: eradicating poverty and hunger in all its forms and dimensions to achieve the 2030 agenda.

 Overview of the Civil Society Forum Sessions